-Budget cost targets and time constraints precluded the degree of fire testing that could be expected to demonstrate that an exposed hybrid mass timber design could meet or exceed the level of performance expected by the Code for tall buildings with respect to fire safety objectives, as attributed to the applicable acceptable noncombustible construction solution prescribed in the Code.
-As a result, the design team opted for a conservative design approach from a fire safety perspective by encapsulating mass timber with a minimum of three layers of Type X gypsum boards.
-Had the design team not gone in that direction, the construction of an 18-storey hybrid mass timber structure might have been a hard sell not only with the innately conservative code officials, but also with the public, based on perceptions of fire risk associated with any kind of combustible construction.
+Budget cost targets and time constraints precluded the degree of fire testing that could be expected to demonstrate that the innovative mass timber-hybrid design could meet or exceed the level of performance expected by the Code for tall buildings with respect to fire safety objectives, as attributed to the applicable acceptable noncombustible construction solution prescribed in the Code.
+As a result, the design team opted for a conservative design approach, from a fire safety perspective, early in the process.
+Had the design team not gone in that direction, the construction of an 18-storey mass timber-hybrid structure might have been a hard sell not only with the innately conservative code officials, but also with the public, based on perceptions of fire risk associated with any kind of combustible construction.
 The encapsulation strategy created the opening needed for consideration by the decision makers and expedited the approvals process.
-As an added bonus, with no exposed
+As an added bonus, with no exposed structural wood except for a few columns on the 18th floor, a